matthew-buchanan/face-wiki/README.md

 # face-wiki

-Project that combines Passport and markdown-js
+Project that allows users to sign up and edit their own Markdown "blogs".

+Site under development.